mohamed1262005/mohamedsameh/README.md

-# Hi there! 👋 I'm Mohamed
+# Hi there! 👋 I'm Mohamed Sameh

-### 🚀 Smart AI & IoT Developer
+### 🚀 AI Engineer | Computer Vision & IoT Developer
-I'm a passionate developer focused on building systems that combine **Computer Vision** and **IoT** to solve real-world problems.
-I believe AI is a tool to improve human lives.
+I’m a passionate **AI Engineering student** focused on building smart systems that combine
+**Computer Vision, Machine Learning, and IoT** to solve real-world problems.
+I strongly believe that AI should be used to **improve human lives**, especially for people with special needs.

 ---